ColdestCanadian/GrouPy/README.md

 # TODO

-  + [] TODO - Update pytorch implementation to use notion consitent with the tensorflow implementation, and allow for dynamic selection of layers as supplied by [keras-gcnn](https://github.com/basveeling/keras-gcnn/blob/master/keras_gcnn/layers/convolutional.py)
+  + [] TODO - Correct pytorch convolution output channel dimentions to be [batch_size, out_channels*image_channels, height, width] rahter than [batch_size, out_channels, image_channels, height, width].
+    + This is done but selecting the output shape is not yet supported.
+Should take a parmeter to select either BCCHW or BCHW.
+  + [] TODO - Add support for fp16 computation.
+As many variables have set precision (using np.int64) the code will need to be modified to allow the use of mixed precision computation as used in most generative models currently.

 # GrouPy